Battle of Doornkop

-The Battle of Doornkop was a battle fought during Lord Roberts' advance on Johannesburg in May and June 1900.
+The Battle of Doornkop was fought during Lord Roberts' advance on Pretoria in May and June 1900.

 Background

 Following his victory against the Boers at the Battle of Paardeberg, Roberts moved to take the capital cities of Johannesburg and Pretoria, hoping to force the Boers to surrender.
 By late May 1900, the British army was nearing Johannesburg but across the army's route lay the formidable Klipriversberg Range.
 In its midst was the position of Doornkop, which the Boers had occupied in force.

 Doornkop is a ridge on the western boundary of Johannesburg, and much of the area covered by the British advance is now the suburban expanses of Roodepoort and Soweto.
 However, it played a significant part in the history of Johannesburg in that it was here in January 1896 that the Jameson Raid was halted, and some four years later the last battle in the surrender of Johannesburg was fought.

 Roberts's advance on Johannesburg was two pronged.
 The columns under Lieutenant-General French and Lieutenant-General Hamilton were to advance to the west of Johannesburg, with the main force under the command of Major-General Tucker and Major-General Pole-Carew making its way along the railway line, to the east of Johannesburg.